AKJ7/dinorunner/README.md

 ```shell
 sudo apt -y install libsdl2-dev libsdl2-image-dev libsdl2-gfx-dev
 ```
-The lib can be installed system-wide using the `sudo make install` command after generating the Makefiles using CMake.

 ## API
 The following functions can be used to interact with the dinorunner engine.
 See the demo for example.